Build MCP Servers: Using the FastMCP Library

 fastmcp dev server.py

-In the inspector, the following configuation will be pre-populated:
+In the inspector, the following configuration will be pre-populated:

 Configuration Option Value